ACM20121 Certificate II in Animal Care (HSC)

 Please read carefully before applying

-1. To be considered for a position within the Certificate II in Animal Care (HSC), you must discuss your desire to apply with your school careers advisor/ EVET contact.
-Together you will need to submit an expression of interest form through the EVET platform/website.
+1. To be considered for a position within the ACM20121 Certificate II in Animal Care (HSC), you must discuss your desire to apply with your school careers advisor/ EVET contact.
+Together you will need to submit an expression of interest form through the EVET portal.
 This is only accessible through school logins and cannot be accessed as an individual student.
-Only applications submitted through the EVET website will be considered for the course.
+Only expressions of interest submitted through the EVET portal will be considered for the course.
 Expressions of interest sent via email or in paper form will not accepted.

-2. The completion of the expression of interest form through EVET does not constitute enrolment in the course.
-In accordance with the EVET timeline, once the EVET applications closes your expression of interest will be evaluated through EVET and if successful, a position will be offered in the Certificate II in Animal Care with the Taronga Training Institute.
+2. The completion of the expression of interest form through the EVET portal does not constitute enrolment in the course.
+In accordance with the EVET timeline, once the EVET applications close your expression of interest will be evaluated through EVET.
+If successful, a position will be offered in the ACM20121 Certificate II in Animal Care with the Taronga Training Institute.
 Offers will be made through EVET to the corresponding student’s school.
 Schools with successful students will be required to accept or decline their students offer by the required deadline as set out in the EVET timeline.
 Offers will be made in line with the EVET timeline dates.
 Schools may withdraw a student’s application at any stage.
 Payment of fees should be discussed between school and student prior to submission of their expression of interest.

 3. You understand that if successful in being offered a position in the course, additional documentation will be requested and required to be submitted within the deadlines given by Taronga Training Institute.
 Failure to do so may result in the student relinquishing their position in the course.